You can accept direct debits only when you receive regular payments from your customers.

 There are several advantages of using direct debits for your customers as well as your business.

-Why do you accept direct debits?
+Why do you accept it?

 Direct debits provide various advantages for both businesses and customers.
 90% of UK customers pay their bills by direct debits.